Laurent Lafforgue

 Laurent Lafforgue (/fr/; born 6 November 1966) is a French mathematician.
 He has made outstanding contributions to Langlands' program in the fields of number theory and analysis, and in particular proved the Langlands conjectures for the automorphism group of a function field.
 The crucial contribution by Lafforgue to solve this question is the construction of compactifications of certain moduli stacks of shtukas.
 The proof was the result of more than six years of concentrated efforts.

 In 2002 at the 24th International Congress of Mathematicians in Beijing, China, he received the Fields Medal together with Vladimir Voevodsky.

 Biography

 Laurent Lafforgue has two brothers, Thomas and Vincent, both mathematicians.
 Thomas is now a teacher in a classe préparatoire aux grandes écoles at Lycée Louis le Grand in Paris and Vincent a CNRS directeur de recherches at the Institut Fourier in Grenoble.

 He won 2 silver medals at International Mathematical Olympiad (IMO) in 1984 and 1985.
 He entered the École Normale Supérieure in 1986.
-In 1994 he received his Ph.D. under the direction of Gérard Laumon in the Arithmetic and Algebraic Geometry team at the Université de Paris-Sud.
+In 1994 he received his Ph.D. under the direction of Gérard Laumon in the Arithmetic and Algebraic Geometry team at the Paris-Sud University.

 Currently he is a research director of CNRS.
-He was detached as permanent professor of mathematics at the Institut des Hautes Études Scientifiques (IHÉS) in Bures-sur-Yvette, France, in 2000-2021.
+He was detached as permanent professor of mathematics at the Institut des Hautes Études Scientifiques (IHÉS) in Bures-sur-Yvette, France, in 2000–2021.
 In 2021, he left his IHÉS position and moved to Huawei.
 His goal there is to apply topos theory to the area of artificial intelligence.